 Field Description

-Pull-up for I/O Pull-up for I/O
+Pull-up for I/O '

-Number Displays the number of pull-ups.
+Number Displays the nu Displays the number of pull-ups.
 The corresponding hardware pins are:

 Pull-up Corresponding hardware pin

 1 Pin 4 on Power connector

 2 Pin 7 on the Auxiliary I/O connector

 3 Pin 6 on the Auxiliary I/O connector

 4 Pin 3 on the Auxiliary I/O connector

 5 Pin 2 on the Auxiliary I/O connector

-For complete pin n-out information, refer to the AirLink MP70 User Guide.
+For complete p in-out i nformation, refer to the AirLink LX60 Hardware User Guide.

-Field Description Value Disable-The pulEnable-The pulThe pull-up voltage is The pull-up voltage is based on V {in} .
+Disable-The pull-up is disabled.
+(Default) Enable-The pull-up is enabled.
+The pull-up voltage is based on V{in}.
 For details, refer to the Hardware User Guide.
-Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for resistor is disabled, ar settings are applied.
-T Note: During bootup, the I/O settings remain in their default state: the internal pull-up resistor is disabled, and output current sink switch is open.
+Note: You cannot enable the Pull-up for I/O if the I/O line is already being used for Standby mode.

+resistor is disal settings are ap Note: During bootup, the I/O settings remain in their default state: the internal pull-up resistor is disabled, and output current sink switch is open.
 After bootup, any custom I/O settings are applied.
 This may take approximately 30 seconds after the gateway is restarted or powered on.
-Analog Number Displays the number of Displays the number of analog inputs.
-The corresponding hardware pins are: Analog Input Corresponding hardware pin 1 Pin 4 on Power connector 2 Pin 7 on the Auxiliary I/O connector 3 Pin 6 on the Auxiliary I/O connector For complete pin-out i nformation, refer to the AirLink MP70 Hardware User Guide.
-Coefficient can calculate it from in This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
-If this information is not available in the documentation that came with the equipment you want to monitor, contact the manufacturer.
-For an example of how For an example of how to calculate the coefficient, see Transformed Analog on page 361.
-Offset The offset (difference) measurement The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement Units the analog input The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc.

-Field Description

-Relay Settings
+Analog

-Number Displays the number of relay outputs.
+Number Displays the nu umber o of analog inputs.
 The corresponding hardware pins are:

-Relay Output Corresponding hardware pin
+Analog Ir nput Corresponding hardware pin

 1 Pin 4 on Power connector

-Initial Setting The initial setting for the current sink when the AirLink gateway is powered on Options are:

-• ON

-OFF (default)

-Last Value (The value remains the same as it was before the AirLink gateway was powered down).
+2 Pin 7 on the Auxiliary I/O connector

+3 Pin 6 on the Auxiliary I/O connector

+For complete pin-out information, refer to the AirLink LX60 Hardware User Guide.

+Coefficient can calculate it This value may be found in the user guide for the equipment you want to monitor, or you can calculate it from information in the user guide.
+If this information is not available in the documentation that came with the equipment you want to monitor, contact the manufacturer.

+For an example e of hov w to calculate the coefficient, see Transformed Analog on page 3

+Offset The offset (difference) between 0 volts and the equivalent value for the desired unit of measurement

+Field Description Units The unit of measurement used in event reporting for the parameter being monitored by the analog input For example: degrees Celsius, degrees Fahrenheit, liters, mm, etc. Range Selects the range of voltage to be monitored on each analog input.
+For low input voltages, 0-5 V provides better accuracy.
+Options are: 0-5V (Default) 0-10V Relay Settings Number Displays the number of relay outputs.
+The corresponding hardware pins are: Relay Output Corresponding hardware pin 1 Pin 4 on Power connector Initial Setting The initial setting for the current sink when the AirLink gateway is powered on Options are: ON OFF (default) Last Value (The value remains the same as it was before the AirLink gateway was powered down).
 When you change this field, the corresponding digital input value on this screen reflects the change after a screen refresh.